hawkfish/textform/docs/transforms/reformats/replace.rst

     .. py:attribute:: input
         :type: str

-        The name of the string column to apply the *pattern* to.
+        The name of the string field to apply the *pattern* to.
         The contents will be replaced, so use :py:class:`Copy` to preserve the original.

     .. py:attribute:: search